(Effective Fall 2018)

 All transfer students entering the RN to BSN completion major without prior college-level English and mathematical classes will be tested for deficiencies, and will be required to remediate the deficiencies prior to acceptance.
 Any reading deficiency also must be remediated prior to acceptance.

 All student transcripts will be evaluated by Admissions.
 All general education/liberal arts courses that meet core College requirements for baccalaureate degrees will be eligible for transfer according to College policy.
 The transfer of nursing credits is evaluated on an individual basis according to the program's policy.
 Students must have a minimum grade of 'C' (2.00) in courses transferred into the BSN completion major.
 All Penn College associate-degree requirements will apply toward bachelor-degree requirements.
 A block of 38 nursing credits will be transferred from an accredited associate-degree or diploma nursing curricula.
 Students must complete 36 credits at Penn College for coursework prescribed in the final four semester of a student's profile including required summer courses within of following the final four semesters.

 International health credentials/licensure, sciences courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see additional information for international students applying to Health Sciences majors.

 Program GoalsA graduate of this major should be able to:

-- engage as a generalist, synthesizing knowledge from nursing, liberal arts, and sciences to provide consumer-centered care that is evidence-based, theory-guided, holistic and culturally competent (Consumer-centered Care & Evidenced-based Practice).
+- combine knowledge from nursing, liberal arts, and sciences to facilitate holistic and culturally competent consumer centered care; (Consumer-Centered Care)

 - facilitate the teaching-learning process to promote health and prevent disease in populations across the lifespan; (Teaching and Learning)

-- utilize informatics to analyze research findings and identify research problems related to the nursing care of diverse consumers (Informatics).
+- utilize informatics to collect and analyze data and identify research problems related to the nursing care and documentation of diverse consumers;(Informatics)